 The Joyce Family Foundation Entrance Bursary is available to new students who demonstrate critical financial need and will enter full-time studies in the fall semester at Camosun College.
 Annual availability of this award may vary.

-Joyce Family Foundation Entrance Bursary applications are now being accepted: Apply now
+Joyce Family Foundation Entrance Bursary Applications are now closed.

 Joyce Family Foundation Entrance Bursaries Value: approximately $2,000 per award, varies annually

 - Program of Study: Any Camosun College full time program leading to a credential

 All applicants must meet the following eligibility criteria:

 - Be enrolled or planning to enrol, full-time, in the upcoming Fall semester into a Camosun program that leads to a credential

 - Be able to demonstrate critical financial need

 - Be a Canadian citizen or permanent resident